-What is a One-Tailed Test?
+What is a one-tailed test?

 Next, let's discuss the meaning of a one-tailed test.
-If you are using a significance level of .05, a one-tailed test allots your entire alpha to testing the statistical significance in the one direction of interest.
+If you are using a significance level of .05, a one-tailed test allots all of your alpha to testing the statistical significance in the one direction of interest.
 This means that .05 is in one tail of the distribution of your test statistic.
-When using a onetailed test, you are testing for the possibility of the relationship in one direction and completely disregarding the possibility of a relationship in the other direction.
+When using a one-tailed test, you are testing for the possibility of the relationship in one direction and completely disregarding the possibility of a relationship in the other direction.
 Let's return to our example comparing the mean of a sample to a given value x using a t-test.
 Our null hypothesis is that the mean is equal to x.
 A one-tailed test will test either if the mean is significantly greater than x or if the mean is significantly less than x, but not both.
-Then, depending on the chosen tail, the mean is significantly greater than or less than x if the test statistic is in the top 5% of its probability distribution or bottom 5% of its probability distribution, resulting in a pvalue less than 0.05.
+Then, depending on the chosen tail, the mean is significantly greater than or less than x if the test statistic is in the top 5% of its probability distribution, resulting in a p-value less than 0.05.
 The one-tailed test provides more power to detect an effect in one direction by not testing the effect in the other direction.
 A discussion of when this is an appropriate option follows.